Shelly Manne: Shelly's Manne-Hole

 Late in 1973, Manne was forced to close the club for financial reasons.
-Stan Getz was the last artist to be featured there, at a briefly-occupied second location at Tetou's restaurant on Wilshire Boulevard.
+Stan Getz was the last artist to be featured there, at the briefly-occupied second location.

 Later career

 After the close of Shelly's Manne-Hole, Manne refocused his attention on his own drumming.
 It might be argued that he never played with more taste, refinement, and soulful swing than in the 1970s, when he recorded numerous albums with musicians like trumpeter Red Rodney, pianist Hank Jones, saxophonists Art Pepper and Lew Tabackin, and composer-arranger-saxophonist Oliver Nelson.

 From 1974 to 1977 he joined guitarist Laurindo Almeida, saxophonist and flutist Bud Shank, and bassist Ray Brown to perform as the group The L.A.
 Four, which recorded four albums before Manne left the ensemble.

 In the 1980s, Manne recorded with such stars as trumpeter Harry "Sweets" Edison, saxophonist Zoot Sims, guitarists Joe Pass and Herb Ellis, and pianist John Lewis (famous as the musical director of the Modern Jazz Quartet).

 Meanwhile, he continued to record with various small groups of his own.
 Just one representative example of his work in this period is a live concert recorded at the Los Angeles club "Carmelo's" in 1980 with pianists Bill Mays and Alan Broadbent and bassist Chuck Domanico.
 With their enthusiasm and spontaneity, and the sense that the audience in the intimate ambience of the club is participating in the music, these performances share the characteristics that had been celebrated more than two decades before in the better-known Black Hawk performances.
 Although this phase of his career has frequently been overlooked, Manne, by this time, had greatly refined his ability to back other musicians sympathetically, yet make his own musical thoughts clearly heard.

 Manne's heavy load of Hollywood studio work sometimes shifted his attention from his mainstream jazz playing.
 Even in lackluster films, however, he nevertheless often succeeded in making art of what might be called hackwork.
 Still, for all his tireless work in the studios, Manne's labor of love was his contribution to jazz as an American art form, to which he had dedicated himself since his youth and continued to work at almost to the last day of his life.

 Manne died somewhat before the popular revival of interest in jazz had gained momentum.
 But in his last few years, his immense contribution to the music regained at least some local recognition, and the role Manne had played in the culture of his adopted city began to draw public appreciation.
-Two weeks before his sudden death of a heart attack, he was honored by the City of Los Angeles in conjunction with the Hollywood Arts Council when September 9, 1984 was declared "Shelly Manne Day".
+Two weeks before his sudden death of a heart attack, he was honored by the City of Los Angeles in conjunction with the Hollywood Arts Council when September 9, 1984, was declared "Shelly Manne Day".